Fundamental analysis

-Fundamental analysis, in accounting and finance, is the analysis of a business's financial statements (usually to analyze the business's assets, liabilities, and earnings); health; and competitors and markets.
+Fundamental analysis, in accounting and finance, is the analysis of a business's financial statements (usually to analyze the business's assets, liabilities, and earnings); health; competitors and markets.
 It also considers the overall state of the economy and factors including interest rates, production, earnings, employment, GDP, housing, manufacturing and management.
 There are two basic approaches that can be used: bottom up analysis and top down analysis.
-These terms are used to distinguish such analysis from other types of investment analysis, such as quantitative and technical.
+These terms are used to distinguish such analysis from other types of investment analysis, such as technical analysis.

 Fundamental analysis is performed on historical and present data, but with the goal of making financial forecasts.
 There are several possible objectives: